-Services that are covered for you What you must pay when you get these services 🍑 Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
-The p only covers this screening if you have certain risk factors you get a referral for it from your physician, physician as nurse practitioner, or clinical nurse specialist.
+Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
+The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant nurse practitioner, or clinical nurse specialist.
 Referral may be required.
-Please contact plan for details s and if copayment, or deductible for members eligible for this preventive screening.
+Please contact plan for details.